alissasalazar/AlissaSalazar/README.md

 ---

 ### About Me:
+I am a Front-End Developer and Bachelor of Business Administration international.
+This experience allowed me to develop architectural skills and project management.
+In addition to working in the purchasing area where I developed a great ability to empathize with my users and identify their needs.
+I am a extremely curious person, I am passionate about creating solutions and generating connections with others.
+In addition, I learned the importance of organization, communication and "never assume."
 - 💬 Ask me about **JavaScript, ReactJs, NodeJs**
 - 📫 How to reach me: **salazargamarraa@gmail.com**
 - 🌱 I’m currently learning **Angular**